hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 - Check that it uses existing project libraries and patterns rather than reinventing solutions.
 - Run the tests.
 If there are no tests, write them before accepting the code.
 - Ask yourself: "Could I explain this to a colleague?"
 If not, dig deeper before committing.
+- Ask yourself: "Am I overcomplicating this?
+Could this be achieved with a simpler pattern?"
+LLMs can have a tendency to apply complex patterns to solve what are often simple problems (particularly if they can be solved with an already well developed and maintained tool / library).
+- Where possible, add detailed comments as to **why** a line of code is needed (not explaining _what_ the line of code does, which should be self-explanatory, and is often what LLMs do).

 ### 4. Keep Changes Small